What is

 There are many ways to help a person with dysgraphia achieve success.
 Generally strategies fall into three categories:

--Modifications: changing expectations or tasks to minimize or avoid the area of weakness
+Changing expectations or tasks to minimize or avoid the area of weakness.

 Each type of strategy should be considered when planning instruction and support.
 A person with dysgraphia will benefit from help from both specialists and those who are closest to the person.